Even Money Bets

 Hopefully, if you have just digested that last sentence, you will have had a “eureka moment”, but then you probably know this already.
 Always play European roulette if you can, rather than American roulette. the odds are better.

 In fact, some variants (notable French Roulette games) will give you half of your bet back if the ball lands in the zero pocket after you have made an even-money bet.
 This is “La Partage” rule, and it cuts the house edge down even further to 1.3%, Which is bad for the casino and good for you!

 You can also cover the same amount of table with combinations on Chip Bomb bets, by the way, which helps if you like to mix things up and switch between bets.
 Play two 9 chip Chip Bombs (middle column number, no overlap).

 The even money bets really come into play for many systems like The Martingale, the Fibbonacci and the Labouchere.
 The Hollandish roulette system, which is less aggressive, also uses the even money bets.
 You are covering a decent part of the table, without hedging your bets too much.

 We like to switch around between the different even money bets when playing these systems (the so called Martingale Switch system).
 It doesn’t change your odds, but I guess we are superstitious!
 There’s no harm in mixing it up a bit.

 These kinds of bets also come in handy for some of the positive progressions like the 1326 and the Reverse Fibonacci.

 The Best Casino and Variant to play even money bets in roulette?

 Well, the even money bet is such a fundamental bet, that this is almost like a generic “which casino and variant is best for roulette?” question.
-We’d plump for the games at Royal Panda (play European Roulette Gold) or if you are a high stakes player, we’d go for Premium French Roulette.
+We’d plump for the games at Mr Play (play European Roulette) or if you are a high stakes player, we’d go for Premium French Roulette.